A general framework for circular local likelihood regression: Real data examples

 \section{Real data examples}

 In this section we illustrate the practical use of the circular local likelihood estimator and the refined concentration selection rule with different real datasets.
 In all examples we estimate the target function by fitting a local sine-polynomial of degree $p=1$, where the concentration parameter is obtained with the refined rule selector.
 The bias and variance are estimated with a sine-polynomial of degree 3, and the pilot smoothing parameter is selected by the CRSC/ECRSC criterion.
-Employing the asymptotic normal distribution of the local likelihood estimator, we also compute the point-wise confidence bands for the estimated functions, with a confidence level of 95\%.
-Although the bias and variance of the estimators for each value of the predictor variable can be obtained as in Section~\ref{seq:bias_variance}, they can change abruptly due to the estimation of higher order derivatives, which may be unstable.
-Hence, for the point-wise confidence bands we use the kernel weighted averages of the estimated bias and variance, given by
+Employing the asymptotic normal distribution of the local likelihood estimator (see Theorem~\ref{prop:asymp_N}), we also compute point-wise confidence bands for the estimated functions, with a confidence level of 95\%.

+For the construction of the confidence intervals, the bias and variance approximations obtained in Section~\ref{seq:bias_variance} could be employed, with the asymptotic normality result in Section~\ref{subsec:asymp_norm}.
+Then, point-wise confidence bands for the estimated target functions, with approximately $1-\alpha$ coverage, could be computed as $ \hat{g}(\theta_0) -\hat{B}_{p,\nu}(\theta_0;\kappa) \pm \Phi(1-\alpha/2)\hat{V}_{p,\nu}(\theta_0;\kappa)^{1/2},$ where $\hat{B}_{p,\nu}(\theta_0;\kappa)$ and $\hat{V}_{p,\nu}(\theta_0;\kappa)$ are, respectively, the approximations of the bias and variance of the estimator, obtained in Section~\ref{seq:bias_variance} and $\Phi$ denotes the quantile of the Gaussian distribution.
+However, both $\hat{B}_{p,\nu}(\theta_0;\kappa)$ and $\hat{V}_{p,\nu}(\theta_0;\kappa)$ may change abruptly, since they are constructed by using higher order derivatives, and the estimation of these may be unstable.
+Therefore, for the construction of confidence intervals, we employ local weighted averages of the bias and variance approximations, obtained by using kernel weights.
+Let

-\citet{Fan_etal1995} showed, in the context of generalized linear models, that the local likelihood estimator is asymptotically normally distributed.
-Employing the normal asymptotic distribution, we can construct point-wise confidence bands for the estimated functions with, approximately, $1-\alpha$ coverage probability as
+be the kernel weighted averages of the bias and variance approximations, respectively.
+The use of the weighted quantities prevent them from abrupt change along the covariate range.
+Then, we construct the point-wise confidence bands for the estimated functions with, approximately, $1-\alpha$ coverage probability as

+It is necessary to note, though, that the point-wise character of these confidence bands means that the approximately $1-\alpha$ coverage is only for a given value $\theta_0$.
+In order to obtain a band for which the true target function lies inside with probability $1-\alpha$, one should consider the use of simultaneous confidence bands, although it is known that this type of bands are quite conservative.
+More details on this topic are discussed in Section~\ref{sec:discussion}.

 \paragraph{Human motor resonance data: normal response.}~ An example of normal data is the human motor resonance dataset obtained by \citet{Puglisi_etal2017}.
 In this experiment, subjects were requested to observe a movement of a rhythmic hand flexion-extension in front of them.
 For each angular position of the hand, the H-reflex technique was used to quantitatively measure the resonance response \citep[see][for details]{Puglisi_etal2017}.
 Our goal is to explore the relationship between the angular position of the hand (circular predictor variable) and the H-reflex amplitude (real-valued response variable).
 The dataset, which is composed of $n=70$ observations, is depicted in the left panels of Figure~\ref{fig:Data} with the estimated regression function.
 Note that the H-reflex amplitude increases when the angular position ranges from $\pi/2$ to $5\pi/4$ and decreases between $5\pi/4$ and $2\pi$.